KhizarAziz/QA-service-fastiapi-docker/README.md

 ## Components
 The repository contains three services:

 1. **Question-Answer Service**: Located in the `question_answer_service` directory.
-Takes a question and returns an answer.
+Takes a question, calls answer macthing service to get an answer and returns the answer.

 2. **Answer Matching Service**: Located in the `answer_matching_service` directory.
-Takes a question and matches it to a relevant answer in a knowledge base.
+Takes a question and matches (using tf-idf and linear kernel) it to a relevant answer in a knowledge base.

 3. **Conversation History Service**: Located in the `conversation_history_service` directory.
-Stores question and answer pairs into a knowledge base.
+Stores question and answer pairs into a knowledge base (local db for now).

 ## Prerequisites
 - Docker